On the Hierarchical Community Structure of Practical Boolean Formulas: Research Methodology

-\item \textbf{Correlation between Structure and Solver Run Time:} Another requirement for a structure to be considered correlative is demonstrating that there is indeed correlation between parameters of a structure and solver run time.
+\item \textbf{Correlation between Structure and Solver Run Time:} Another requirement is correlation between parameters of a structure and solver run time.
 Once again, community structure (and the associated modularity parameter) forms a good example of a structure that passes this essential test.
-It has been shown that the modularity of the community structure of industrial instances (resp. random instances) correlates well with low (resp. high) solver run time.
+For example, it has been shown that the modularity of the community structure of industrial instances (resp. random instances) correlates well with low (resp. high) solver run time~\cite{newsham2014community}.
 One may use either correlation methods or suitable machine learning predictors (e.g., random forest) as evidence here.

 \item \textbf{Scaling Studies:} To further strengthen the experimental evidence, we require that the chosen structure and its associated parameters must pass an appropriately designed scaling study.
 The idea here is to vary one parameter value while keeping as much of the rest of the formula structure constant as possible, and see its effect on solver run time.
-An example of such a parameter is mergeability.
-In their work, Zulkoski et al.~\cite{zulkoski2018effect} showed that increasing the mergeability metric has a significant effect on solver run time.
+An example of such a study is the work of Zulkoski et al.~\cite{zulkoski2018effect}, who showed that increasing the mergeability metric has a significant effect on solver run time. \end{enumerate}